jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.32 LongestFlowpath

-This tool delineates the longest flowpaths for given a group of subbasins or watersheds.
+This tool delineates the longest flowpaths for a group of subbasins or watersheds.
 Flowpaths are initiated along drainage divides and continue along the D8-defined flow direction until either the subbasin outlet or DEM edge is encountered.
 Each input subbasin/watershed will have an associated vector flowpath in the output image. `LongestFlowpath`